sighvaturj/testing-ef-core/README.md

 # testing-ef-core
-Working with EF Core - From: Price, Mark J..
+*From: Price, Mark J..
 C# 9 and .NET 5 Modern Cross-Platform Development (Chapter 11).
-Packt Publishing.
+Packt Publishing.*

-Exercise regarding working with EntityFrameworkCore for database connection and mapping in .NET 5.
+Working with EntityFrameworkCore for database connection and mapping in .NET 5.

 ## Setup